 Blockchain is an important and timely example of an emerging technology.
 It also has the potential to be disruptive in many different industries (Bambara & Allen et al., 2018).
-Such potentially disruptive technologies are of are interest to students since they present opportunities to consider and study applications are new, different, and exciting. that Blockchain's first use cases were to mediate payments, which led to blockchain's early adoption in financial services (Hileman & Rauchs, 2017).
+Such potentially disruptive technologies are of are interest to students since they present opportunities to consider and study applications are new, different, and exciting.
+Blockchain's first use cases were to mediate payments, which led to blockchain's early adoption in financial services (Hileman & Rauchs, 2017).
 More recently blockchain has been proposed for a much more diverse range of applications (Bashir, 2018).

-Project-based learning (PjBL) is a pedagogical approach in which students take primary responsibility for their learning through focused inquiry (Barron et al., 1998; Gordon & Brayshaw, 2008; Thomas, 2000).
-One area where this approach has been successful is learning and applying an emerging technology in the context of a project that students define and develop (Bell, 2010; Gibson, O'Reilly & Hughes, 2002; Yue, Chandrasekar & Gullapall, 2019).
-As summarized in Figure 1, a well-designed projectbased learning experience is one in which the student has ownership of the project.
+As summarized in Figure 1, a well-designed project-based learning experience is one in which the student has ownership of the project.
 Furthermore, student learning outcomes are improved if the project demands both creativity and critical thinking (Rice & Shannon, 2016; Weimer, 2013).
-Finally, in many learnercentered environments, different forms of collaboration, e.g. peer learning and peer teaching, often improve the quality of course projects (Aditomo & Goodyear et al., 2013; Jackson & Bruegmann, 2009; Stefanou & Stolk et al., 2013).
+Finally, in many learner-centered environments, different forms of collaboration, e.g., peer learning and peer teaching, often improve the quality of course projects (Aditomo & Goodyear et al., 2013; Jackson & Bruegmann, 2009; Stefanou & Stolk et al., 2013).